ongerit/javascript-hw/6/README.md

 ####Read CSS1 and CSS2 Documents
 1. Difference between embedded style and inline style
+2. Read CSS1 and CSS2 documents that were supplied
+3. Inline style is deprecated

+####HTML
+1. Difference between div tag and span tag.
+The value of div and span it is a container.
+If you apply something in the parent level it is inherited by the child level.

 ####Note
 1. Parcing--parseInt(obj.style.height); parseInt takes out the px and keeps the integer